temporalio/documentation/docs/server-workflow-search.md

 ---
-id: filter-workflows
+id: server-workflow-search
-title: Filter Workflows
+title: How to search for Workflows
+sidebar_label: Search Workflows
 ---

 Temporal supports creating Workflows with customized key-value pairs, updating the information within the Workflow code, and then listing/searching Workflows with a SQL-like query.
 For example, you can create Workflows with keys `city` and `age`, then search all Workflows with `city = seattle and age > 22`.